La Tempête (photo Francois Leguen)

 La Tempête isn’t keen on conventions.
 Artistic director Simon-Pierre Bestion readily incorporates modern instruments like the saxophone and electric guitar into his arrangements of Renaissance works.
 Staging and design are the finishing touches.
 While everything is new, it all serves the music, restoring its old glory.

-La Société Générale is the principal sponsor of La Tempête.
+La Caisse des Dépôts is the principal sponsor of La Tempête.

-It also receives the support of the Bettencourt-Schueller Foundation, the French Ministry of Culture, the Centre National de la Musique (CNM), the Nouvelle-Aquitaine region, the Corrèze county, the city of Brive-la-Gaillarde as well as the Adami and the Spedidam.
+It also receives the support of the French Ministry of Culture, the Société Générale Foundation, the Auvergne Rhône-Alpes region, the Centre National de la Musique (CNM), the Orange Foundation, as well as the Adami, Spedidam and SACEM.

 7 p.m. / Early Music lecture (Dutch spoken) by Saskia Törnqvist